1. Overview

 2. BunMaker

 2.1.
-Widget Naming rule
+Widget Naming Rules

 -

-Start with char _, a-z, A-Z.
+Start with a character: _, a-z, or A-Z.

 -

-btn1.width(100); // Set btn1 width to 100px
+btn1.width(100); // Set the width of btn1 to 100px

 2.2.
 Name Scope